-In 2019, an estimated 500,000 to 600,000 people (out of 54 million) were using credit cards in Myanmar, but a staggering 20–25% of them incurred late payment charges, as stats reveal.
+In 2019, an estimated 500,000 to 600,000 people (out of 54 million) used credit cards in Myanmar.
+Still, a staggering 20%–25% of them incurred late payment charges, as stats reveal.

 3. The Asia Pacific region is responsible for 50% of the global card payment expenditure, facts about credit cards reveal.

 The way people use credit cards differs around the globe, and the Asia Pacific region is the global leader in credit card expenditure.
-The reason being, the Chinese use credit cards to withdraw funds but rarely use them directly to pay for things, reserved only for important purchases.

 (Financial Times) (Medianama)